Magneticon/UNI2C437/README.md

 Note: I am no linguist and the conversion to English transliteration won't be 100% per linguistic rules.
 However, it should be understandable, the main goal is to allow loading of such files in foreign languages under MS-DOS.

 Program works in Windows 2000 and newer.
 Requires .NET framework 3.5

+**Creating backup of your files/directories prior converting is highly encouraged, as they might be overwritten/renamed/damaged during the conversion process.**